googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![A sweep gradient, from red to yellow to red, with a smooth transition at the start/end angle 0°.](images/colr_conic_gradient_rotation-0.png)

-**Figure 5.32 A sweep gradient, from red to yellow to red, with a smooth transition at the start/end angle 0°.**
+**Figure 5.32 A sweep gradient with a smooth transition at the start/end angle 0°**

 NOTE: When a sweep gradient is combined with a transformation (see 5.7.11.1.5), the appearance will be the same as if a circular arc of some non-zero radius